Exchanging Goods Using Valuable Money: The Edgeworth box

-the slope of his utility contour at $F$.
-Hence the first trader achieves his maximum possible utility (at the assumed prices) at $F$.
+the same as the slope of first trader's utility contour at $F$.
+Hence he achieves his maximum possible utility (at the assumed prices) at $F$.
 And similarly for the second trader.
-So we have found an equilibrium. \end{proof} The corollary would be entirely obvious in a system without tokens. \begin{corollary} The equilibrium solution involves each trader paying exactly as much to buy one good as he receives from selling the other. \end{corollary} \begin{proof} At the equilibrium player $A$ receives $p(s_{1} - f_{1})$ from selling good $1$, and pays $C$ exactly the same amount ($q(f_{2} - s_{2})$) to purchase good $2$. \end{proof} So each is left with $n$ tokens after these trades.
-They each owe the bank $rp(s_{1} - f_{1}) = rq(f_{2} - s_{2}) = n$ tokens.
+So we have found an equilibrium. \end{proof} \begin{corollary} At the equilibrium, the prices $p$ and $q$ for goods $1$ and $2$ (respectively) satisfy $p/q = \sqrt{gh}$. \end{corollary} The second corollary would be entirely obvious in a system without tokens. \begin{corollary} The equilibrium solution involves each trader paying exactly as much to buy one good as he receives from selling the other. \end{corollary} \begin{proof} At the equilibrium player $A$ receives $p(s_{1} - f_{1})$ from selling good $1$, and pays $C$ exactly the same amount ($q(f_{2} - s_{2})$) to purchase good $2$.